CircleOfNice/CoreWorker/README.md

+# CoreWorker
+Advanced process management with more control, but less code.

 # Motivation
 Because we believe working with processes in node.js needs too much boilerplate code for most use cases, we reevaluated the current process API and finally build CoreWorker.

-CoreWorker wants to simplify process management by making the most prominent lifefcycle events/states explicit so that they can be awaited.
+CoreWorker aims at simplifying process management by making the most prominent lifefcycle events/states explicit so that they can be awaited.
 This is done by adding events and hooks (to determine when the events are fired) to node's internal process module.

 # Installation